joewkm/StarWarsMovies/README.md

 StarWarsMovies

-The purpose of this project is to demonstrate a simple api call to fetch data from a public API 'https://swapi.dev/api/films/' and display its content on the browser.
+The purpose of this project is to demonstrate a simple api call to fetch data from a public endpoint : 'https://swapi.dev/api/films/' and display its content on the browser.

 Project demonstrated the following: